wp-slimstat/wp-slimstat/readme.txt

 * [Fix] The button to delete all the records from the database was not working as expected (thank you, [Softfully](https://wordpress.org/support/topic/delete-all-records-doesnt-work/)).
 * [Fix] When the plugin was network activated on a group of existing blogs, the tables used to store all the records were not initialized as expected, under given circumstances.
 * [Fix] A bug was affecting certain shortcodes when PHP 7.2 was enabled (thank you, Peter).
+* [Fix] Emptying one of the settings and saving did not produce the desired effect.

 = 4.8.6.1 =
 * [Fix] A regression bug was introduced in 4.8.6, affecting some of the shortcodes and reports.